 - Fourth, it’s a free tool that is a passive voice corrector and grammatical error finder!

-ProWritingAid is a free passive voice checker that also has a paid version.
-The best part is that both versions check for passive voice issues!
+ProWritingAid is a free passive voice checker that also has two paid versions.
+The best part is that both the free version and the paid versions check for passive voice issues!